Articles in this section

 Change Program Settings

-After you have finished assigning functions to each button, it is very important that you select Save As on the main menu and name your profile.
-Ensure that the file is saved to your local machine so that it may be easily loaded every time the program starts up.
+After assigning functions to all buttons, select Save As from the main menu and name your profile.
+Save the file to your local machine so it can be loaded every time the program starts.

-It is also very important that you change the AntiMicro settings to autoload this profile and to prevent packers from accidentally closing the program.
+It is also important to configure AntiMicro to autoload this profile and prevent packers from accidentally closing the program.

 adaptive33.png

-In the left-hand menu, navigate to General.
-Here, check the boxes next to Close To Tray, Launch At Windows Startup, Auto Load Last Opened Profile, Launch in Tray, and Associate Profiles
+In the left-hand menu, navigate to General and check the boxes next to Close To Tray, Launch At Windows Startup, Auto Load Last Opened Profile, Launch in Tray, and Associate Profiles.

 adaptive34.png

-By selecting these settings, AntiMicro will start when the system boots up, load your customized input, and continue running in the background.
-By closing to the tray, it will also become less likely that the program will get accidentally deactivated while the station is in use.
+With these settings, AntiMicro will start when the system boots, load your customized input automatically, and continue running in the background.
+Closing to the tray also reduces the chance of the program being accidentally deactivated while the station is in use.

 Troubleshooting